-If you have a quick look at your inbox, I’m sure there are a few emails from salespeople trying to sell their products.
+If you take a quick look at your inbox, I’m sure there are a few emails from salespeople trying to sell their products.

 Out of all these emails, which ones stood out to you?